barryclark/jekyll-now/_posts/2023-01-01-openuk-new-years-honours-list.md

 ---
 layout: post
-title: "I'm honoured to be featured on OpenUK 2023 Honours List"
+title: "I'm honoured to be featured on the OpenUK 2023 Honours List for the second year"
 description: "Cheryl Hung celebrates being one of the UK's top open source influencers"
 image: https://openuk.uk/wp-content/uploads/2022/12/Honours-List-Banner_large.png
 tags: